-Original jurisdiction refers to the authority of a court to hear and decide a case in the first instance rather than on appeal from a lower court.
+Original jurisdiction is the power given to a court to hear a case for the first time rather than reviewing an already decided case from a lower court.

 In the world of criminal justice, terms like original jurisdiction pop up frequently.
 After all, this is a fundamental concept that helps explain how courts work.
 But what does it mean?
 Above all, original jurisdiction is about which court gets to hear a case first.

 Think of a game of baseball.
 A batter hits the ball, and the first baseman is usually the first to try and catch it.
 In a similar way, a court with original jurisdiction is like that first baseman.
 It’s the court that gets the first chance to ‘catch’ the case and make a decision about it.
 Afterward, if there are any issues with that decision, it can be passed to other players or, in this case, higher courts.

 Not only does this system make sure cases are handled efficiently, but also, it guarantees that each case gets a fair and impartial hearing right from the start.

 In the American criminal justice system, there are three main levels of courts: trial courts, appellate courts, and supreme courts.
 Each level has a different role.

 Trial courts are where most cases start.
 This is because trial courts hold original jurisdiction over most cases.
 They’re responsible for hearing all the facts, evaluating evidence, and deciding whether a law was broken.

 If someone isn’t happy with a decision made by a trial court, then they can appeal the case.
 This is where appellate courts come in.
 They have what’s called appellate jurisdiction.
 They don’t hear cases for the first time; instead, they review decisions made by trial courts.

 Finally, there’s the supreme court.
 It mainly has appellate jurisdiction, but it also holds original jurisdiction in some special situations, like disputes between states.

 Importance of Original Jurisdiction